**Policy Authority: University Registrar

 What is an Expulsion from the University?

 An academic or disciplinary penalty which results in a withdrawal of all rights or privileges available to students for either a definite or indefinite period of time.
-A notation is placed on the student transcript.
+A notation is placed on the student transcript with a date.

 What is a Core Course?